Feope/DiscordBotProject/README.md

 # DiscordBotProject
-A bot for learning purposes
+A bot for learning purposes that can convert units, automatically delete messages containing specified words, roll dice and notify about new YouTube videos.

 ## Requirements
 ```bash